beancount/docs/docs/beancount_design_doc.md

 -   We want to render text report which need to align numbers with varying number of fractional digits together, aligning them by their period or rightmost digits, and possibly rendering a currency thereafter.

 In order to deal with this thorny problem, I built a kind of accumulator which is used to record all numbers seen from some input and tally statistics about the precisions witnessed for each currency.
 I call this a [<u>DisplayContext</u>](https://github.com/beancount/beancount/tree/master/beancount/core/display_context.py).
-From this object one can request to build a DisplayFormatter object which can be used to render numbers in a particular way.
+From this object one can request to build a DisplayFormatter object which can be used to render numbers[^5] in a particular way.

 I refer to those objects using the variable names `dcontext` and `dformat` throughout the code.
 The parser automatically creates a DisplayContext object and feeds it all the numbers it sees during parsing.
 The object is available in the options\_map produced by the loader.